- Sarah Hiers

 TOTAL TIME: 2:00

-Make dip: In a small bowl, whisk together sour cream, horseradish and dill.
-Serve.
+8. Make dip: In a small bowl, whisk together sour cream, horseradish and dill.
+I like to make the dip ahead of time and chill.
+This gives the flavors time to meld.